Back-pinning Probe Set

 Large Dolphin/Gator Clips

 *At Pico we are always looking to improve our products.
 The tools used in this guided test may have been superseded and the products above are our latest versions used to diagnose the fault documented in this case study.

-The purpose of this test is to monitor the signal sent from the position sensor to the PCM relating to the pedal's position.
+The purpose of this test is to examine the signals sent from the pedal position sensor to the Engine Control Module (ECM) relating to pedal position.

 This analogue/digital APP sensor produces an analogue voltage (Channel A, blue trace) and a digital output (Channel B, red trace).
 The analogue voltage is simply proportional to the pedal position.
 The digital voltage is a sequence of approximately 12-volt pulses of varying width.
 The width of each pulse is proportional to the analogue voltage at that time, as shown in Figures 2a,b,c.

 With the increasing level of electronic control and the subsequent decrease in moving mechanical parts it is inevitable that we will see more items being controlled in a "fly by wire manner".

 One example of this is throttle control.
 The majority of vehicles currently being produced no longer use an accelerator cable but instead use an APP in conjunction with an electronic throttle control actuator (ETC) incorporating an electronic throttle motor and a throttle position sensor (TPS).